RegEx in Excel (For Matching, Extracting and Replacing)

 Using IF Function with RegEx

-In this formula, when the RegEx_Match function returns “Matched”, the IF function will return “Yes” dictating that the address is not from Texas.
+When the RegEx_Match function returns “Matched”, the IF function will return “Yes” indicating that the address is from Texas.
 Otherwise, the IF function returns “No”.

 Read More: How to Find RegEx Patterns in Excel

-6. How to Use RegEx to Lookup Unmatching String?
+Method 6 – Use RegEx to Lookup Unmatching String

-• In the dataset below, I have again found out who is outside the Texas state but using the IfMatched and IfUnmatched arguments.
+• In the dataset below, we’ll find people who don’t live in Texas using the IfMatched and IfUnmatched arguments.

 • The formula that we have used in this case is as follows: